trhura/json2java/README.md

 Motivation
 ==========

-For mobile applications development, I use Gson `gson.fromJson(response, JavaClass)` to parse json response from web server.
+For android applications, I use Gson `gson.fromJson(response, JavaClass)` to parse and display json responses from web server.
 However, it is a dull task to manually create model classes for every json reponse.
-So, I wrote this script to generate those model classes automagically.
+So, this script is written to generate those model classes automagically.

 Example Usage